akushniruk/baseapp-expo-sdk/README.md

 |   ├── header
 |   ├── feed
 |   └── ...
-├── entities/
+├── services/
-|   # Slices of business entities for implementing a more complex BL
+|   # Slices of business services for implementing a more complex BL
 |   ├── viewer
 |   ├── posts
 |   ├── i18n